top of page

 Speech Sound Disorders Explained: A parent's guide to Articulation, Phonological Disorders and Home Practice Strategies

 When a child begins to speak, every word is an experiment in sound and meaning.
 They begin to access language, shaping ideas into words long before their speech system can produce them with adult precision.
 Early mispronunciations like “wabbit” for rabbit or “tat” for cat are common and developmentally appropriate.
 But speech development does not always follow the typical trajectory.
-When sound errors persist beyond expected ages or follow identifiable patterns, we enter th
+When sound errors persist beyond expected ages or follow identifiable patterns, we enter the

 synapsekidsslp7